-Under NRS 205.240, Nevada law defines petit larceny as intentionally taking another person’s property (without permission) when the value of the items is less than $1,200.00.
-If the stolen property is valued at $1,200.00 or more, the offense would be grand larceny.
+Under NRS 205.240, Nevada law defines the crime of petit larceny as intentionally taking another person’s property (without permission) when the value of the items is less than $1,200.00.
+If the stolen property is valued at $1,200.00 or greater, then the more serious crime of grand larceny can be cgarged.

 Also called petty larceny or petty theft, petit larceny comprises: